GandhiNN/gandhinn.github.io/_drafts/2025-08-18-handling-aws-sdk-items-effectively-in-rust.md

 2. A method-call, meaning the function takes the struct (either `self`, `&self`, or `&mut self`) as its first argument to return some value.
 One example of this is `vec.len()` method.

-Items (or structs) in AWS SDK for Rust usually has the same set of implementation method call with the attributes that it has (plus a dedicated `builder()` method, which is used if we want to build the item, but it's outside the scope of this post).
+Items (or structs) in AWS SDK for Rust usually has the same set of implementation method call with the attributes that they have (also a dedicated `builder()` method, which is useful if we want to instantiate a new item, but it's outside the scope of this post).
 It means that, if we use the above `Role` struct's attributes as the reference, this item will also have the following methods:

 Notice that the struct `Role` has methods which take reference to itself to retrieve its attributes' references.
 This is useful, for example, if we are creating an external function to retrieve the values of roles that we have in our AWS tenant and use them for further processing downstream.